Grahp/Website/pages/Bowmap Progress.md

 ## Progress

+September 17, 2025, 122 days until release

+- Fixed broken NBT behavior
+- A ton of work on registries, got the main guys done, I think there's just one left for now?

 September 16, 2025, 123 days until release

 - A LOT OF STUFF BIG DAY I DON'T EXACTLY REMEMBER WHAT